-Namely, the issuer of an access right includes a public key, H, in the access right, where H serves as a reference to a constraint specification.
+The issuer includes a public key, H, in an access right, where H serves as a reference to a constraint specification.
 This public key will also be used for validating assurances signed with the corresponding private key, H^{-1} .
-The issuer of the access right should generate H and H^{-1} .
+The issuer of an access right should generate H and H^{-1} .
 To avoid information gathering based on correlation, the issuer should not re-use H in different access rights.
 The constraint specification referred to by H is also defined by the issuer and consists of the following parts: